jxxcarlson/umuli/README.md

 the next version of the compiler is published.
 Look for it on September 8 or 9, 2020.

-- For some reason KaTeX is not recognizing the KaTeX fonts, despite the fact that they are loaded with the app.
+- For some reason, KaTeX is not recognizing the KaTeX fonts, despite the fact that they are loaded with the app.
 For this reason math formulas, while they are rendered, are not rendered in what should be glorious beauty.
 I'll